PistonDevelopers/rust-empty/README.md

 The command `make symlink-info` creates a file `.symlink-info` that contains the file name, current commit, the remote origin url and which remote branches this commit is available.

-NOTICE: The `ln -s <from> <to>` for relative file names needs to be executed from the project directory.
-For example `ln -s ../mylibrary/target/x86_64-apple-darwin/lib/mylib.rlib target/x86_64-apple-darwin/mylib.rlib`.
+NOTICE: The `ln -s <from> <to>` for relative file names does not work on OSX.
+Use absolute file names instead.
+For example `ln -s /Users/myser/Desktop/mylibrary/target/x86_64-apple-darwin/lib/mylib.rlib target/x86_64-apple-darwin/mylib.rlib`.
 See https://github.com/bvssvni/rust-empty/issues/100

 ##Introduction To Rust